 Docker

 Confirming Docker is installed correctly

-NOTE: Note: Apple M1 devices: At the time of writing there are some issues on Apple M1 devices and, some ARM64/ARMv8 devices.
+NOTE: Apple M1 devices: At the time of writing there are some issues on Apple M1 devices and, some ARM64/ARMv8 devices.
 Please review this forum thread before proceeding.

+Docker